Big Red (Cardinals mascot)

 Big Red is the mascot of the Arizona Cardinals of the NFL.
 According to his official biography, he "hatched" on October 4, 1998.
-He's also 6 foot 4 inches, has a 7-foot wingspan.
+He is 6 foot 4 inches tall and has a 7-foot wingspan.

 He is one of the most recognizable mascots because of his appearance.
-He is at every home game, and became their mascot on October 4, 1998.
+He appears at every home game, and became their mascot on October 4, 1998.

-Big Red has also appeared at Super Bowl XLIII, on February 4, 2009, when the Cardinals went against the eventual champions, the Pittsburgh Steelers.
+Big Red has also appeared at Super Bowl XLIII, on February 1, 2009, when the Cardinals went against the eventual champions, the Pittsburgh Steelers.

-Big Red has made a appearance at Papago School (located in Phoenix, Arizona 2013 N 36th St, Phoenix, AZ 85008) today at March 2, 2023.